felth/agentyc-trader/scripts/infra/TROUBLESHOOTING_SUMMARY.md

 ## Problem Statement

 **What was working:** This morning, the IBKR Gateway reconnect feature was working.
-Users could click "Reconnect IBKR" in the Agentyc Trader app, and Safari would successfully open `https://gateway.agentyc.app` to show the IBKR Client Portal Gateway login page.
+Users could click "Reconnect IBKR" in the Agentyc Trader app, and Safari would successfully open `https://gateway.agentyctrader.com` to show the IBKR Client Portal Gateway login page.

 **Current issue:** Safari now shows "Safari can't open the page because it can't find the server" when clicking "Reconnect IBKR".
-The URL `https://gateway.agentyc.app` is no longer accessible.
+The URL `https://gateway.agentyctrader.com` is no longer accessible.

 ## Architecture Overview

 ```
 Phone Browser (Safari)
     ↓ HTTPS
-gateway.agentyc.app (Nginx reverse proxy on droplet)
+gateway.agentyctrader.com (Nginx reverse proxy on droplet)
     ↓ Proxy HTTPS (with self-signed cert)
 localhost:5000 (IBKR Client Portal Gateway)
     ↓ API calls